rayokota/generator-angular-dropwizard/README.md

     yo angular-dropwizard

-Package the service:
+Compile the service:

-    mvn package
+    mvn compile

 Run the service: